dzen-dhall/dzen-dhall/README.md

 ### Join

-`join` is used to concatenate multiple bars together.
+`join` is used to concatenate multiple bars.

 ### Animations

+Some built-in animations are available.
+More may be added in the future.

 #### Sliders